About Metabolic Syndrome (Syndrome X)

 • High levels of triglycerides (150 mg/dL or higher)

-• Low levels of high-density lipoprotein (HDL) cholesterol (40 mg/dL or lower)
+• Low levels of high-density lipoprotein (HDL) cholesterol (generally less than 40 mg/dL in men and less than 50 mg/dL in women.)

-• Large waistline (more than 40 inches for males and 35 inches for females)
+• Large waistline (commonly defined as more than 40 inches for males and 35 inches for females)

-Having metabolic syndrome can increase the chances of developing diabetes, having a stroke, or developing coronary heart disease.
+Having metabolic syndrome can increase the chances of developing diabetes, have a stroke, or develop coronary heart disease.
 The risks associated with metabolic syndrome may be influenced by genetic factors and lifestyle choices.
 It is important to understand how metabolic syndrome relates to other health conditions and how individuals can minimize their risk for adverse health outcomes.

 Causes and Risk Factors